Paradise City Festival 2022

 Respect the nature, respect the castle

-We are optimists and we think the future can be bright.
-Therefore, we need to take sustainability seriously, knowing that any gathering of a large number of people has a potential negative impact on air, soil, water, resources and people.
-We need to draw up less resources, and we decided to start with our own little festival and go full on for a green policy.
-We trust we can influence change by leaving a positive legacy and hopefully inspiring our visitors to live more sustainably.
-It’s with these ideas that we try to build our festival as green as possible, improving ourselves year after year and knowing that we still have a long way ahead of us
+We are optimists, and we think the future can be bright.
+Therefore, we need to take sustainability seriously, knowing that any large gathering can negatively impact the surrounding air, soil, water, resources, and inhabitants.
+We all need to minimize our ecological footprint, so we implemented a strict green policy at our festival.
+We trust we can influence change by leaving a positive legacy, and hopefully, we can help our visitors to live more sustainably.
+That’s why we think it’s important to lead by example, improve ourselves year after year and know that we still have a long way ahead of us.

 we have set a 10 steps process